Legio X Fretensis: one of the Roman legions. Its name means "the legion of the sea straits".

 For almost half a century we have no evidence for the whereabouts and actions of X Fretensis, except for the fact that veterans were deduced to a new colonia at Ptolemais (Acre).

 During the reign of Nero, the Roman commander Gnaeus Domitius Corbulo launched a successful campaign in the vassal kingdom Armenia, using III Gallica, VI Ferrata and X Fretensis.
-The capitals Artaxata (modern Yerevan) and Tigranocerta were captured (in 58 and 59) and he gave the Armenians a new, pro-Roman king, Tigranes (a great-grandson of the Jewish king Herod the Great).
+The capitals Artaxata (south of modern Yerevan) and Tigranocerta were captured (in 58 and 59) and he gave the Armenians a new, pro-Roman king, Tigranes (a great-grandson of the Jewish king Herod the Great).
 However, the Parthians put another king on the Armenian throne, Tiridates, the brother of their king Vologases I.

 A retaliatory campaign was organized by Lucius Caesennius Paetus, the governor of Cappadocia.
 He used XII Fulminata and IIII Scythica.
 However, the Parthians forced them into surrender at Rhandeia (winter 62/63).
 Later, Corbulo and his three legions were able to turn the tables, and ordered Tiridates to receive his crown for the second time from the Roman emperor Nero.